Cheapest States for Embalmer License in 2026

 Cost Tiers by State

-The following table categorizes states into tiers based on the general cost trends for obtaining an embalmer license:
+The following table categorizes states into cost tiers based on general patterns observed in the funeral services industry:

 | Tier | Estimated Range | States |